 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.
 For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.

 If you need an extra reminder throughout your day of God’s comfort and love, download five Scripture cards to print out below.
 Put one in your wallet or purse, one on the fridge, and another in your car visor.
 Keep them around for when those feelings of panic surface; then read them aloud to point you back to Christ.

-Remember God's comfort and love for you by downloading and memorizing five Bible verses about anxiety.
+Remember God's comfort and love for you by reading Take Heart: God’s Comfort for Anxious Thoughts.